yiyunwu2001/Hyatt_Wu/README.md

 <img width="400" alt="Screen Shot 2022-08-23 at 11 39 29 AM" src="https://user-images.githubusercontent.com/98360062/186246119-6d3e8a31-74d5-4429-827c-c4c954f49475.png">
 <p>The table below shows the bit rates we found by repeatedly generating 10000 bits with our RNG.
 The average, maximum, and minimum bit rates found are displayed below. </p>
 <img width="239" alt="image" src="https://user-images.githubusercontent.com/98360062/186239903-d5f560cf-44b0-47dc-a69e-68eb701d245e.png">

+<p><em><strong>Application of Boson Sampling: Monte Carlo Algorithms</strong></em></p>
+<p>Monte Carlo algorthims are a class of techniques which involve random sampling to numberically obtain results.
+Monte Carlo methods are typically employed when systems are too complex for deterministic algorithms to handle.
+Although computationally simple, Monte Carlo algorithms rely on vast quantities of randomly generated numbers.
+Classical random number generators lack the ability to generate truly random numbers, revealing certain correlations and non-randomness given a large enough set.
+This is where a quantum random number generator (QRNG) with quantum advantage can come to the rescue.
+Not only does a QRNG produce truly random numbers, it also has the ability to produce them faster than their classical counterparts.